Pyranid Logo

 });

-// You may roll back to a savepoint
+// You may roll back part of a transaction with a savepoint

 database.transaction(() -> {